Dasharo/docs/docs/variants/dell_optiplex/initial-deployment.md

 ## BIOS backup

 <!-- BIOS backup section is very generic and should be treated as such.
-This the section even can be replaced with Dasharo Tools Suite, fwupd, or other tools that can simplify the operation for the user -->
+This section even can be replaced with Dasharo Tools Suite, fwupd, or other tools that can simplify the operation for the user -->

 It is always a good idea to backup the original BIOS of your hardware, before